Point Lobos State Natural Reserve Guide: Best Hikes and Views

 Cypress Grove Trail

 The Lace Lichen Trail will end in a parking lot where you can find bathrooms and water.
 From this parking lot you will start the Cypress Grove Trail which is 0.8 miles and most of it is a loop.
-This trail will take you to see views of many of the coves in Point Lobos State Natural Reserve including Cypress Cove, Pinnacle Cove, and Headland Cove.
+Cypress Grove Trail is one of the best Point Lobos hikes which will take you to see views of many of the coves including Cypress Cove, Pinnacle Cove, and Headland Cove.

 Sand Hill Trail